Occupational Therapy Assistant (OTA)

 3 Lab Hours, 1 Quarter Credit Hours

 Level IB Fieldwork is the second of two 30-hour, on-site experiences which offers students direct interaction with the adult/geriatric population.
 Through observation and participation in practice settings, students will begin to integrate what they see in the community with their academic coursework, creating an opportunity for professional growth and development.
 The primary focus of this fieldwork experience will be to observe adults within a variety of service settings.
+Students also share and process their experiences in corresponding classes.
+These experiences will prepare students for Level II A and B (full-time fieldwork) in Terms 5 and 6.

 OTA 242 Adult Populations